kanduvisla/blipr/TEST_REPORT.md

 - Copy / Paste is flaky
 - Double speed does not seem to work good (retest now pp16n is x4)
-- Key repeat is repeating also on steps
+- Key repeat is repeating also on steps (not sure if this is a major issue)
 - Steps are set on disabled tiles (takes not in account page length (possible also track length))
-- (confirm if this still happens) It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.

 --- Improvements: